adrew25/paypal_python3/README.md

 You can install the PayPal Integration Python Module using pip:
 (I am working on it cause i dont know how! )

-use hould add a .env file to the project
+you should add a .env file to the project

 ```
 PAYPAL_CLIENT_ID=